-Throughout Pi Kappa Alpha’s health and safety efforts we encourage members and volunteers to do the right thing.
-When addressing perceived mental health concerns use care as your guiding principle in framing conversations.
+Throughout Pi Kappa Alpha’s health & safety efforts, we encourage members and volunteers to do the right thing.
+When addressing perceived mental health concerns, use care as your guiding principle in framing conversations.

 There are many reasons people experience anxiety, hopelessness, or other distress.
 Whatever the reason, getting help sooner rather than later can help prevent more serious problems down the road.
 Remember that you are not a mental health professional, so we recommend seeking guidance and support, whether it is you or someone else who is experiencing distress.
 Starting with your Campus Counseling Services is always a good idea.
 Most campuses offer students counseling services for little or no cost.
 You can search for “counseling center” on your campus website or call the health center and ask how to get in touch with counseling services.
 Counseling services often include consultation support as well for members who are seeking guidance on how to help someone else.

 Below are resources that you can use to educate yourself and find information and support.

 The You Can help a Brother workshop designed in partnership with the JED Foundation teaches members how to recognize and respond to signs of mental health distress in peers or within themselves.
 Facilitators may include chapter consultants, Health & Safety Advisors, or Health & Safety Officers. https://pikes.org/health/mentalhealth/2021fhsi/

 Crisis Resources and Helplines

 PIKE Lifeline, by the Jed Foundation, provides a comprehensive, confidential, online resource center where college students can feel comfortable searching for information regarding mental and emotional health.
 It includes:

 - Self-Evaluator, a self-administered screening for thirteen common mental health conditions (note that, while confidential, the tool requires you to select your school in order to complete it, and not all schools are included in their database).